-8.6 Exportations of Intangibles
+9.6 Exportations of Intangibles

-The UK imposes export controls on items that could be used for military purposes, torture or capital punishment, or for developing or manufacturing chemical, biological or nuclear weapons.
+The UK imposes export controls on items that could be used for military purposes, torture, capital punishment, or for developing or manufacturing chemical, biological or nuclear weapons.

-8.7 Control of Exports of Dual-Use Goods
+9.7 Control of Exports of Dual-use Goods

-The main legal basis for controls on exports of "dual-use items" is the EU Dual-Use Regulation 428/2009 (as amended), which is directly applicable in the UK.
+The main legal basis for controls on exports of 'dual-use items' is the EU Dual-Use Regulation 428/2009 (as amended), which is directly applicable in the UK.
 In addition to dual-use goods controlled by the EU Dual-Use Regulation, a number of dual-use items are listed in separate UK legislation.
-A consolidated list of strategic military and dual-use items that require export authorisation is published by the Department for International Trade and includes biological agents, toxins, genetically modified organisms, pathogens, toxic chemicals, and technology for the development or production of these materials.
+A consolidated list of strategic military and dual-use items that require export authorisation is published by the Department for International Trade - this includes biological agents, toxins, genetically modified organisms, pathogens, toxic chemicals, and technology for the development or production of these materials.

-8.8 Provisions on Trade/Regulatory Facilitation
+9.8 Provisions on Trade/Regulatory Facilitation

-The UK participates in the free trade arrangements of the EU and European Free Trade Association (EFTA), and is a member of the World Trade Organization (WTO).
+The UK currently participates in the free trade arrangements of the European Union (EU) and European Free Trade Association (EFTA), and is a member of the World Trade Organisation (WTO).

-8.9 Economic Sanctions
+9.9 Economic Sanctions

-The UK's declared policy is to put sanctions and embargoes in place as political trade restrictions against target countries, with the aim of maintaining or restoring international peace and security.
+The UK declared policy is to put in place sanctions and embargoes as political trade restrictions against target countries with the aim of maintaining or restoring international peace and security.
 When a sanction or embargo is set, the UK follows international procedure to put it in place in British law.
 The UN Security Council imposes sanctions through Security Council Resolutions.
-The EU acts on these by adopting a Common Position and, where appropriate, an EU regulation directly applicable to member states is introduced.
-Where sanctions and embargo measures require more than administrative action to implement them, the UK introduces new or amends existing secondary licensing and enforcement legislation.
+The EU acts on these by adopting a 'common position' and, where appropriate, an EU regulation directly applicable to Member States is introduced.
+Where sanctions and embargo measures require more than administrative action to implement them, the UK introduces new (or amends existing) secondary licensing and enforcement legislation.